soulstompp/winnow-datetime/crates/winnow-datetime/README.md

 dates, times, durations, and intervals.
 [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) is a very ambitious format that can represent a wide range of date and time concepts.

+### Conversion
+[winnow-datetime] provides a set of TryInto implementations to convert to common rust date/time libraries.
+Currently chrono, jiff, and time are supported.
+Each have a feature flag of the same name as the lib to enable support for the conversions.
+The TryInto implementations are available with the features and so try_into() could be called to convert to any of the compatible types.

 ## Parsing Something Strange
 Despite there being countless specifications some people will still come up with their own way to poetically express a datetime.
 So if you are looking to parse those you can build the provided structs with any combination of the pieces